-By 1934, 400 Marlborough was owned by John A. MacNamara.
-In May of 1934, he applied for (and subsequently received) permission to remodel the property from a lodging house into nine apartments.
+In May of 1934, John A. MacNamara, a real estate manager acting for the bank, applied for (and subsequently received) permission to remodel the property from a lodging house into nine apartments.

-In September of 1982, he converted the property into nine condominium units, the 400 Marlborough Street Condominium.
+On September 12, 1982, he converted the property into nine condominium units, the 400 Marlborough Street Condominium.

-In September of 1984, the 400 Marlborough Condominium Trust applied for (and subsequently received) permission to add a penthouse.
+On September 14, 1984, the 400 Marlborough Condominium Trust applied for (and subsequently received) permission to add a penthouse.